halilyasarsoy/E-Market/README.md

 # E-Market

 This project was carried out as a study of basic features for e-commerce platforms.
 Functions such as product listing, adding to cart and adding to favorites were worked on.
-Basic requirements in terms of user experience and functionality were taken into consideration.## Ekran Görüntüleri
+Basic requirements in terms of user experience and functionality were taken into consideration.

 ## Technical Features